nvs/gem-leaderboards/README.md

 3. Ensure you are playing the [latest version] of the map.
 Games played on older versions, testing versions, or unofficial versions are not accepted.
-4. Ensure that the map is placed within the default directory for downloaded maps (i.e. `Maps/Download/Gem TD Plus X.Y.Z.w3x`) and not a subdirectory.
+4. Do not rename the map.
+And ensure that the map is placed within the default directory for downloaded maps (i.e. `Maps/Download/Gem TD Plus X.Y.Z.w3x`).
+The map location is recorded into the replay, and non-default locations make it difficult for other users to view replays.
-   The map location is recorded into the replay, and non-default locations require viewers to move the map.
-Games with maps in non-default locations are not accepted.
+   Hence, they may not be accepted.
 5. Ensure that you are following any leaderboard category specific rules.
    These can change gameplay in ways that cannot be replicated exactly otherwise.